luci/recipes-py/doc/turboci.md

 TurboCI has two main RPCs; WriteNodes and QueryNodes.

 [`WriteNodes`] allows you to write data to a large number of Checks and/or Stages in a single transactional write.

-[`QueryNodes`] allows you to inspect the current state of the graph by querying for Checks by various structural aspects (e.g. id, kind, types of options, types of results, current state).
+[`QueryNodes`] allows you to inspect the current state of the workplan by querying for Checks by various structural aspects (e.g. id, kind, types of options, types of results, current state).

-The two RPCs can also be used in conjunction to implement a read-modify-write transaction on arbitrary subsets of the graph.
+The two RPCs can also be used in conjunction to implement a read-modify-write transaction on arbitrary subsets of the workplan.

 The recipe engine provides a convenient wrapper around these with